 The Windows 10 System Settings are the settings that help the users to make changes to all the aspects related to the ‘system‘.
 In this section of settings, the users can customize the display resolution, display orientation, quick actions, manage sound devices, set battery settings, and much more.

 The Settings are a bit differently organized in Windows 10, as we have been seeing.
 Settings here are organized into various categories, and it has almost every category you will want to change or adjust.
-In this post, we will see the step by step tutorial of opening and adjusting the System Settings in your Windows 10 PC.
+In this post, we will see the step-by-step tutorial of opening and adjusting the System Settings on your Windows 10 PC.

-Here you can adjust the display settings of your PC like adjusting the brightness level or change the size of text, apps, and other items on your PC.
-You can also detect any nearby display and connect your PC with it.
+Here, you can adjust the display settings of your PC, like adjusting the brightness level or changing the size of text, apps, and other items on your PC.
+You can also detect any nearby display and connect your PC to it.
 For example, if you have an HD TV at home, you can connect it to your PC via display settings.
-Click on ‘Connect to a wireless display’ and the PC would start searching for a nearby connectable device.
+Click on ‘Connect to a wireless display’ and the PC will start searching for a nearby connectable device.

 Related settings include:

-- Color calibration – It helps you improving the color on your display and makes sure that the color you select appears accurately.
+- Color calibration – It helps you improve the color on your display and makes sure that the color you select appears accurately.

 - ClearType text – Adjust the settings here to improve the readability on your PC by making the words look sharper and clearer.

 - Advanced sizing of text and other items – This setting lets you change the size of apps and text on your PC if you want.

 - Display adapter properties – This tab takes you to the Intel HD Graphics Control Panel.

 Here, you can also set different Wallpapers on Dual Monitors.